 Firstly we didn’t have the money to pay for a timeshare and secondly, we knew it’s a losing proposition.
-We knew that there are not really a lot of takers when I want to sell my timeshare.
+We learned how to sell a timeshare online and knew that there are not really a lot of takers when I want to sell my timeshare.

 We are a couple that thrives on deal shopping and saving money on almost everything.
 So, we decided to give it a try, the presentation was at one hotel’s conference rooms.
 There was not travel at all.

 Woke up in the morning, had breakfast, got ready and went down, there were around 10 other couples in the room.
 Very soon the presentation started.

 Throughout the presentation, this salesman stressed how timeshares were cheap, lucrative and stress-free vacations.
 They can be true for some but for most they are not.

 Let me explain why so that you know whether to buy a timeshare.

 Timeshares are not cheap, you need to cough up the upfront cost, closing cost, applicable fees, taxes. then every year you’ll be assessed a maintenance fee.
 Also, if your property needs certain upgrade or repair, you’ll be needed to pay for those as well.

 An average timeshare sells for $14,000 – $16,000, annual fee ranges from $500 to $3000 one-time costs can be anywhere from $100 to $10,000.